 The genius of modern inflatable kayak design lies in redundancy.
 Most quality models feature three independent air chambers: two side tubes and a floor chamber.
 This design ensures you'll never find yourself swimming unexpectedly.

 Each chamber operates independently with its own valve system.
 If you somehow puncture one chamber, the remaining two keep you afloat and stable enough to paddle to safety.
-It's like having built-in insurance on the water.
+It's like having built-in lifeboats.
+Premium models from Sea Eagle sometimes include four chambers for additional security.

 Seam Technology: Welded vs Glued